Home Insurance

 You can have financial gifts and home insurance – just don’t double dip

-While getting a financial gift generally won’t affect the amount of money you receive from insurance, it can if you use it for things already covered by your policy.
+While getting a financial gift generally won’t affect the amount of money you receive from insurance, it could affect your coverage if you use it for things already covered by your policy.

 That’s why it’s important to be clear on what your existing insurance policy covers.
 If you replace your laptop with money from a GoFundMe, and then purchase another laptop with money you received from your insurance provider, that’s double dipping — and you may have to pay back the cost to the insurance company.